justintadlock/widgets-reloaded/readme.txt

 You can view screenshots of the plugin on the <a href="http://justintadlock.com/archives/2008/12/09/widgets-reloaded-wordpress-plugin" title="Widgets Reloaded">Widgets Reloaded plugin page</a>.

 == Changelog ==

+**Version 0.4**

+* Revamped each of the widgets individually to be much easier to use (lots of pointing and clicking instead of typing in IDs).
+* Loads of new options and things to play around with.
+* Added the Navigation Menu widget to use the WordPress 3.0 nav menus.
+* Moved the language files into the `languages` folder.
+* Note that you may need to re-save your widget settings upon upgrade.

 **Version 0.3**